 By catch estimates as found in stock assessment reports were plotted along with confidence intervals.
-The confidence intervals were calculated from published CVs assuming a normal distribution ( $\sigma = \mu CV$ ; $CI = \bar{x} \pm \sigma 1.96$ ).
+The confidence intervals were calculated from published CVs assuming a normal distribution ($\sigma = \mu CV$; $CI = \bar{x} \pm \sigma 1.96$).

-Data were analyzed and formatted for inclusion in the ecodata R package using the R code found here.
+Data were analyzed and formatted for inclusion in the ecodata R package using the R code found here, Harbor Porpoise and Gray Seal.

-Code used to plot harbor porpoise data can be found here.
+Code used to plot data can be found here, Harbor Porpoise and Gray Seal.